ErickMwazonga/sifu/system_design/cdn.md

 4. Fastly: A news site caches articles and purges caches instantly, maintaining sub-second load times.
 5. Microsoft Azure CDN: A corporate site delivers brochures globally, reducing load times by 60% with compression.

+## Considerations / Limitations
+1. Cache Invalidation / Stale Content

+   CDNs cache content at edge locations to reduce origin load and latency.
+Updating content on the origin doesn’t automatically update the cache.
+Users may see stale data.

+   - **Mitigation**:
+      - Use short cache TTLs for dynamic content.
+      - Purge/invalidate cache when content changes.

+2. Dynamic Content / Personalization

+   CDNs work best with static content (images, JS, CSS, videos).
+For dynamic, user-specific content, caching is tricky -- Personalized pages may bypass the CDN → higher origin load.

+3. Consistency & Cache Propagation

+   Global CDNs may have multiple edge nodes.
+Propagating updates to all nodes may take seconds to minutes, depending on provider.
+   - **Mitigation**: Plan cache invalidation carefully and design for eventual consistency.

+4. Request Routing & Latency

+   CDNs route requests to the nearest edge location.
+In some cases, the nearest edge may not be the fastest path due to network issues.

+   Certain regions may have fewer PoPs, causing higher latency.

 ## References
 1. https://www.akamai.com/glossary/what-is-a-cdn